 It has, however, been pointed out that the numerical values of the letters add up to 42.

 The full title of the Remix ComicJet Dream is Jet Dream and her T-Girl Counterspies, inherited from the original comic book feature, Jet Dream and her Stunt-Girl Counterspies.
 However, in the Remix Comic, "Jet Dream" is the name of the organization, not the lead character, whose name is Harmony Thunder.
 She's occasionally referred to as "the Jet Dream Queen" as partial justification, but in truth, the title was chosen because photoshopping out the letters "STUN" made for a quick and dirty title change that also fit the main theme of the series.

 In one Something*Positive strip, Fred is horrified when Peejee tells him Davan is at a store named "Getting High", thinking that Davan is now a pothead.
 Davan is actually going there to laugh at stoners who are disappointed to find that it's just a kite shop.

 Mountain Time is not particularly concerned with mountains, time, or the Mountain Time Zone — with the exception of one comic.

-A running gag in White Dark Life is that the thus far only one werebeast turns into what their name says.
-Tora(tiger) turns into an oni, Tori(bird) becomes a cat, Saru(mokey) changes into a snake, and Inu(dog) and Uma(sheep) transform into harpies.
+Inverted for a running gag in White Dark Life is that thus far only two werebeast turn into what their names say.
+Tora(tiger) turns into an oni, Tori(bird) becomes a cat, Saru(monkey) changes into a snake, and Inu(dog) and Uma(horse) transform into harpies.